 - examine similarities and differences in various types of text

-- examine different types of poetry (limericks, kennings, haikus, acrostics, tankas, humorous verse etc)
+- examine different types of poetry (e.g. limericks, kennings, haikus, acrostics, tankas, humorous verse etc)

 - write different types of poetry and write freely (independently) to express ideas, experiences and feeling